Sagar-Tachtode/fraud-awareness-pledge-system/README.md

 - ReportLab team for the excellent PDF generation library
 - AWS for serverless infrastructure

 ---

 **Built with ❤️ for Fraud Awareness Week 2025**

-Replace [Your Name] with your actual name

-Update Lambda Function URL in the deployment section

-Save the file

-This README provides complete documentation for your project including architecture, deployment instructions, troubleshooting, and future enhancements.
-It's ready to be pushed to GitHub or shared with your team!